 - To deeply understand this complex reading disorder.

 - How to get to the root cause of the child’s difficulties with a curated set of 6 sophisticated diagnostic tests!

 - How to evaluate which diagnostic tests should be administered to assess the child as a whole.

 - How to interpret these test results.
 Administering the test is useless unless you understand the significance of the results.

-- Practical application, through real-life case studies and workbooks, so you see firsthand how each test is selected, used, and its results evaluated—and how they impact each unique child’s programming and treatment.
+- Practical application, through real-life case studies, so you see firsthand how each test is selected, used, and its results evaluated.

 - Understand which tests to use, when—so you know what constitutes a good battery of tests.